Amourspirit/grunt-build-include/doc/pagesmd/Docs/GruntFile/Options/Readme.md

-Most any option that is available as an inline [option](../Options) also has a grunt file option counterpart.
+Most any option that is available as an inline [option](../Options) also has a grunt file counterpart.
-The [IBiGruntOpt](/interfaces/_modules_interfaces_.ibigruntopt.html) interface outlines the structers expect for this options in the grunt file config for `build_include`.
+The [IBiGruntOpt](/interfaces/_modules_interfaces_.ibigruntopt.html) interface outlines the structer expected for this options in the grunt file config for `build_include`.

 Grunt config Options for `build_include`: